 San Antonio Heritage

 Born and raised on the Southside of San Antonio, Councilwoman Viagran has deep ties and a deep passion for her community.
 From an early age, Rebecca’s family instilled into her the value of serving others.
 She was taught that there is nothing more important than helping build opportunity to ensure everybody has the ability to reach their fullest potential.
 Councilwoman Viagran graduated from Texas State University where she earned a Bachelor of Science in urban and regional planning.
 She then attended St. Mary’s University, earning a Master’s Degree in Public Administration.
+In 2019 she was inducted into the San Antonio Women’s Hall of Fame for her service and leadership.

 World Heritage Liaison